storj/docs/app/support/account-management-billing/payment-methods/page.md

 ## Using STORJ Token

 In addition to credit cards, users may also pay for usage fees with STORJ token.
 Storj created the STORJ utility token as a medium of exchange on its decentralized cloud storage network.
-The STORJ utility token facilitates payments from people around the world for their use of the Storj DCS network to store their data, and Storj uses it to pay our community of Storage Node Operators that rent their unused hard drive capacity and bandwidth to the network.
+The STORJ utility token facilitates payments from people around the world for their use of the Storj network to store their data, and Storj uses it to pay our community of Storage Node Operators that rent their unused hard drive capacity and bandwidth to the network.

 Making payments with STORJ token is a different process than using a credit card.
 When using STORJ as your payment method, you commit to using a pre-payment model, which means you must first deposit X amount of STORJ tokens, which will be automatically converted to Y amount of $USD based on the spot price of the token at the time of the payment transaction.